Africa's climate insurance scheme expands, eyes aid agency clients

 In its first year of operation, African Risk Capacity (ARC), an African Union agency, insured Niger, Senegal, Mauritania and Kenya for $129 million in total losses, and paid out $26.3 million after three West African states suffered low rainfall.

-Senegal, Niger and Mauritania are using the money to distribute food and transfer cash to more than 1.3 million people, and subsidize animal feed for some 570,000 livestock.
+Senegal, Niger and Mauritania are using the money to distribute food and transfer cash to more than 1.3 million people, and subsidise animal feed for some 570,000 livestock.

 In the second policy year, which began in May, ARC expects Burkina Faso, Malawi, Mali, Gambia and Zimbabwe to join, with coverage set to rise to $192 million, it said.